Optimal Placement of Distributed Energy Storage in Power Networks: Introduction

 Now, we provide a brief overview of the relevant literature.
 Optimal control policy for storage units has been extensively studied.
-While the authors in \cite{koutsopoulos2011optimal, su2011modeling} examine the control of a single storage device without a network, \cite{kanoria2011distributed, gayme_topcu2011 , CLTX10} explicitly model the role of the networks in the operation of distributed storage resources.
-The engineering constraints are designed based on one of the two popular power flow models\cite{bergenBook,purchala2005usefulness,Pandya08}, namely, AC power flow and DC power flow.
+While the authors in \cite{koutsopoulos2011optimal, su2011modeling, CLTX10} examine the control of a single storage device without a network, the authors in \cite{kanoria2011distributed, gayme_topcu2011} explicitly model the role of the networks in the operation of distributed storage resources.
 Storage resources at each node in the network are assumed to be known \emph{a priori} in these settings.